 25% Savings.
 Do not buy your toiletries at grocery stores

 On average, studies show that grocery stores mark up toiletries 25 percent or more when compared to discount drug stores or big box retailers.
 It is also worth taking a quick trip into Wal-Mart or your favorite discount drug store to pay for your toiletry needs.
+Or shop at a dollar store.
 In addition to that, many national drug stores continue to offer great customer loyalty programs which can include rebate checks and savings for future purchases.

 The days of bland tasting food and generic type packaging for those who purchase store brand products is over.
 Most companies have worked very hard to greatly improve their private-label brands products and often the taste is equal to the name brand, national brands.
 Never be afraid to experiment, as this can lead to much lower grocery bills.
 If you find the store brand product meets your needs and standards, you can save an average of 40 percent on your annual grocery bill.

 10% Savings.
 Coupons, rebates, and also frequent shopper programs will help you save

 You can fairly easily save hundreds of dollars per year by simply taking advantage of product incentives, such as coupons and rebates.
 Studies show that even the less enthusiastic clipper can save an average of 10 percent from their bottom-line grocery bills by cashing in just a small handful of coupons per trip.
 Additional ways to save with grocery store coupons.